nashville-software-school/react-hooks/chapters/useEffect/example/README.md

 Add a `loading` flag using useState.
 It should start as true and get set to false after the random image is loaded.
 It should also be set to true while the chosen breed's image is loading.
 Then use this boolean with conditional rendering to display a loading message instead of the image.

+Refactor this to accomplish the same functionality with only one instance of useEffect, using logic to determine whether to show a specific breed or a random one.

-See `App2.js` for completed code that includes this.
+See `App2.js` for completed code that includes these.